One Month Thailand Itinerary

 Big White Thai Buddha on A Hill

-Is One Month Enough In Thailand?
+Is One Month Enough For Thailand?

-Thailand is a huge country and one month just barely scratches the surface.
 With only four weeks to travel, you’ll likely only be able to see the most popular tourist towns which are plenty of fun, but can be a little superficial in some ways.
-I found myself wishing that I had one or two additional weeks to travel at a slower pace and explore some off-the-beaten-path destinations.
-But for a first-timer visiting Thailand, this one month itinerary covers a comprehensive introduction to the diverse experiences the country has to offer.

 How Much Does A Month In Thailand Cost?

-The minimum you can expect to spend in one month in Thailand is $30 - $40 a day or $930-$1240 a month.
-I will say that this is on the low end of the budget and if you plan on taking tours, staying in more luxurious accommodations, and eating in restaurants, it can all add up quite quickly.
-I will be sharing a more extensive breakdown of my budget in Thailand so hold tight!
-This budget also does not include airfare.
+This is on the low end of the budget and if you plan on taking tours, staying in more luxurious accommodations, and eating in restaurants, it can all add up quite quickly.

 Beyond Thailand: